 In college, I discovered my passion for teaching when I began work at my college’s lab school.
 I had the rare opportunity to learn cutting edge teaching techniques as well as conduct research which led to a publication.

 Afterwards, I completed my masters in Human Development and Family Sciences at the University of Texas at Austin.
-I currently work at the Austin Nature and Science Center as the Nature Camp coordinator, an environmental educator and presenter, and most recently as the Counselor-in-Training coordinator.
-I have been teaching children and adults for 11 rewarding years in and out of the classroom.
+I worked at the Austin Nature and Science Center as the Nature Camp coordinator, an environmental educator and presenter, and most recently as the Counselor-in-Training coordinator.
+I have been teaching children and adults for 15 rewarding years in and out of the classroom.
 For fun, I tinker with my 3d printer, maintain my online microcontroller business, make electronic music and hike on the green belt with my lovely wife.

 At the Nature Center, I developed thisishowyouplay.org, a database and wiki where anyone can add and edit summer camp and after school curriculum.
 Right now, I am helping coordinate parts of the Mini Maker Faire that will occur this May where adults and young inventors alike can show off their creations.